syntasso/workshop/using-multiple-promises/README.md

 ```
 <br>

-Verify the Promises are all installed on your Platform cluster
+Verify the Promises are all installed on your platform cluster
 ```console
 kubectl --context kind-platform get promises
 ```